-Following publication of the original EC-IC bypass trial, surgical revascularisation with bypass in the setting of atherosclerotic disease has become increasingly restricted to a small, and select, population of patients who experience refractory symptoms despite maximal medical therapy.^{37,38} With the more recent trial data, EC-IC bypass cannot be considered a routine procedure for patients presenting with initial ischaemic event in the setting of atherosclerotic occlusive disease.
-However, selected patients with severe haemodynamic impairment and/or recurrent symptoms despite maximal medical therapy could benefit from surgery at high-volume centres that offer the procedure with low peri-operative morbidity.
+Following publication of the original EC-IC bypass trial, surgical revascularization with bypass in the setting of atherosclerotic disease has become increasingly restricted to a small, and select, population of patients who experience refractory symptoms despite maximal medical therapy.
+With the more recent trial data, EC-IC bypass cannot be considered a routine procedure for patients presenting with initial ischemic event in the setting of atherosclerotic occlusive disease.
+However, selected patients with severe hemodynamic impairment and/ or recurrent symptoms despite maximal medical therapy could benefit from surgery at high-volume centers that offer the procedure with low peri-operative morbidity.